flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 ### Thinking Tools Map Project

 - website now published, <https://tftmap.massive.wiki/>
+  - \o/
+  - exciting progress on massive wiki -- Peter presents
+      - hacked massive wiki theme to have a notice bar :)
+      - had to get involved with some [[css frameworks]]
 - hoping to have Phase 0 done next week some time

 ## 2022-11-16